Prince200906/Fflixto/README.md

         <p>
             Fflix is a free online streaming platform offering an extensive selection of movies and TV shows across various genres.
             Designed for viewers who value
-            convenience and quality, Fflix allows users to enjoy the latest Hollywood hits and beloved classics without the need for sign-ups or subscriptions.
+            convenience and quality, without the need for sign-ups or subscriptions.
 <html lang="en">
 <head>
     <meta charset="UTF-8">